Alex Verdugo Player Props: Red Sox vs. Reds

 - Verdugo leads Boston with a slugging percentage of .457, fueled by 22 extra-base hits.

-- Among qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 29th and he is 63rd in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 25th, and he is 64th in the league in slugging.

-- Verdugo has reached base via a hit in 37 games this season (of 50 played), and had multiple hits in 17 of those games.
+- Verdugo has picked up a hit in 74.0% of his 50 games this season, with more than one hit in 34.0% of those games.

-- He has gone deep in 10.0% of his games this season, and 2.2% of his chances at the plate.
+- He has hit a long ball in five games this year (10.0%), homering in 2.2% of his plate appearances.

-- Verdugo has driven home a run in 16 games this year (32.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on one occasion..
+- In 16 games this year (32.0%), Verdugo has picked up an RBI, and in four of those games (8.0%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 - He has scored in 62.0% of his games this year, with more than one run scored in 12.0%.